 CCF began operations in 2009 with the goal of building a distinctive herd of high-quality Spanish and Savanna pureblood goats who could rotate sustainably through our pastures and be managed selectively using on-farm productivity testing.
 Beginning in 2011, we focused on developing a strong Spanish composite goat by strategically mixing three strains (Valera, Smoke Ridge, and Weinheimer).
 The resulting kid crops have demonstrated the benefits of hybrid vigor: Our Spanish newborns consistently exceed our expectations in size, hardiness, and coloration.

-In 2015, we will continue to breed and sell pureblood Spanish goats, expand our Dexter herd, and bring two Tamworth sows to our farm.
-In 2016, we expect to have for sale a new crop of Spanish kids, several registered Dexter calves, and registered Tamworths.
-If you are interested in any of these wonderful heritage animals, please check this home page later this year, or contact us by telephone (304-947-5229) or email (firstname.lastname@example.org).
+In 2016, we will continue to breed and sell pureblood Spanish goats and Dexter cows.
+If you are interested in any of these wonderful heritage animals, please contact us by telephone (304-947-5229) or email (firstname.lastname@example.org).